TalishGargg/quest/README.md

 4. **Access the Application**

-    After the deployment is complete, you can access the Quest application using the DNS name associated with the Application Load Balancer, which can be found after the terraform script has executed and will be outputted on the screen
+    After the deployment is complete, you can access the Quest application using the DNS name associated with the Application Load Balancer, which can be found after the terraform script has executed and will be outputted on the screen.
+However, it may take a minute or two for the application to be accessible.